lelberty/dreadlocks/README.md

 Use sbt to run.

 I use the ScalaTest concurrency package to do my testing.
-Tests may be run with 'test' or 'testOnly dreadlocks.test.SUITENAME'
+Tests should be run with 'testOnly dreadlocks.test.SUITENAME'.
+To run the DreadLock suite:

+testOnly dreadlocks.test.DreadLockSpec

+Tests should be only run with 'testOnly'.
+Weird memory bugs occur when all suites are run with 'test', and I haven't figured out why this happens with ScalaTest.

-IMPORTANT: The DreadLockSpec test that runs a 3-way deadlock MAY FAIL.
+IMPORTANT: The DreadLockSpec test that runs a 3-way deadlock MAY FAIL with 'succes is not equal to deadlock'.
 This failure, unfortuantely, is due to a known bug/limitation in the ScalaTest concurrency package, which is caused by a dash of non-determinism in java.lang.Thread.getState.
 See the [Conductor documentation](http://doc.scalatest.org/1.4.1/org/scalatest/concurrent/Conductor.html) for details.
-I have created a demonstration of this bug in STBugSpec.
+I have created a test case demonstrating this bug in STBugSpec.

 I have two primitive benchmarks:

 * A random access benchmark that causes multiple threads to access and lock random elements in a list.
 This allows for a high degree of control in tuning deadlock frequency.
 * A no deadlock benchmark that creates high contention by locking succesive elements in a list.
 This is meant to demonstrate the performance overhead of enabling dreadlocks when it is not beneficial to do so.

-The Dreadlocks system itself consists of just DreadLock.scala and Ticket.scala in dreadlocks.core.
+The Dreadlocks system itself consists of just dreadlocks.core.DreadLock and dreadlocks.core.Ticket.